• Skip to main content

 Pecan Pie

-• Mix the eggs, brown sugar, light corn syrup, flour, melted butter, and vanilla with a whisk or an electric hand mixer until combined well.
+• Mix the eggs, brown sugar, light corn syrup, flour, salt, melted butter, and vanilla with a whisk or an electric hand mixer until combined well.

 • Stir the pecans into this mixture.